-Government gross debt as a share of GDP of China increased from 20.4 % in 1997 to 46.2 % in 2016 growing at an average annual rate of 4.63 %.The description is composed by Yodatai, our digital data assistant.
+Though Mexico government gross debt as a share of GDP fluctuated substantially in recent years, it tended to increase through 1997 - 2016 period ending at 58.1 % in 2016.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Gross debt consists of all liabilities that require payment or payments of interest and/or principal by the debtor to the creditor at a date or dates in the future.
 This includes debt liabilities in the form of SDRs, currency and deposits, debt securities, loans, insurance, pensions and standardized guarantee schemes, and other accounts payable.
 Thus, all liabilities in the GFSM 2001 system are debt, except for equity and investment fund shares and financial derivatives and employee stock options.
 Debt can be valued at current market, nominal, or face values (GFSM 2001, paragraph 7.110).

 Access and compare forecasts for more than 50 indicators related to a country’s economic, demographic, and energy futures from leading international institutions.
 Assess the historic quality of forecasts with our Forecast Accuracy Tracking Tool™ and select the most accurate forecast to support your analysis.